bartoszadamczyk/weather-station-cloud/README.md

 ### Variables and data naming convention

-- Variables in database, API, and data pipelines should use `snake_case`
+- Variables in API, and data pipelines should use `snake_case`
+- SQL DBs should use `snake_case`
+- DynamoDB should use `camelCase`
+- Constant values in:
+  - Python: `const FOO = "foo"`
+  - TypeScript: `const Foo = "foo"`
-- Time should be stored as timestamp with milliseconds
+- Time should be stored as timestamp with milliseconds without coma